 We prefer the bottom feed, 1 quart pot guns.
 They are easier for us to handle, clean up and we just don’t need the top feed feature.
-However, we are very pleased with the performance of both of these models.
+However, we are very pleased with the performance of this model.

 HVLP Spray Gun Reviews- Fuji Semi Pro 2

 “It is the best HVLP Spray system what you can buy for that money.

 I am very pleased with quality and simplicity of use.”
 Ivan M.

 “Fuji, the premier makers of HVLP systems, has done it again by producing an outstanding all-in-one system aimed at the DIY’er looking to produce professional results without taking out a second mortgage.
 The 1400 Watt motor, sturdy airline, and aluminum gun with it’s silky-smooth action, just ooze class.
 Take my word for it: If you’re in the market for an affordable, all-in-one HVLP system, look no further (and if you’re lucky enough to find it during Amazon’s Daily Deals you better thank you’re lucky stars.”
 Steve B.

 - High Volume Low Pressure.
 Compared to a compressor fed conventional spray gun, the HVLP spray gun uses less pressure.
 Usually between 1 and 10 psi but typically between 4-8 psi.
 The volume of the air is controlled on the gun.
 With much less pressure flowing through the gun, more paint is able to adhere to the working surface instead of bouncing off and filling the room with overspray.

 - Instead of a compressor, a turbine is used to supply air.
 The turbine supplies a constant pressure and volume of air.